volleyhq/volley-cli/README.md

 ### Testing Stripe Webhooks Locally

 1. **Create a Stripe webhook source in Volley dashboard**
+   - No connection or destination needed for localhost testing!
 2. **Get your permanent webhook URL**: `https://api.volleyhooks.com/hook/abc123xyz`
 3. **Add this URL to Stripe Dashboard** → Webhooks → Add endpoint
 4. **Start forwarding to your local server:**